-A one-way rental is one where you drop the car off at a different rental office than where you picked it up.
-One-way rentals can be one of the most convenient ways of planning your travel, but they can also be very costly.
-Sometimes hefty "drop fees" are tacked onto to the base rental rate, which can inflate your total cost significantly.
+Often hefty "drop fees" are tacked on to to the base rental rate, which can inflate your total cost significantly.
 Other times, the base rate is over-inflated as compares with a standard rental where you pick up and drop off at the same location.
-There are however ways to reduce that sting, by some smart shopping and using a few tricks of the trade that we'll let you in on.

-First off, it pays to shop around.
-Just because one company is charging a $250 drop-fee for your one way rental from Los Angeles to San Diego, doesn't mean that all of them are.
-Sometimes the smaller budget companies like Advantage or Fox will have much lower drop fees (or none at all) as compared with the bigger companies like Avis, Hertz and National.
+Shop around.
+Just because one rental company is charging a $250 drop-fee for your one-way rental from Los Angeles to San Diego doesn't mean that they all are.
+Sometimes smaller budget companies, such as Advantage or Fox will have much lower drop fees (or none at all) compared with the bigger companies like Avis, Hertz and National.
 Use a comparison site like AutoSlash that can compare rates across multiple companies.

-Next, don't forget about discounts.
-The application of a discount code and/or coupon to your rental can have a startling effect on your rate.
-We've seen discount codes drop a rate in half, or even more.
-Sometimes these discount/coupon codes will actually waive the one-way fee entirely.
+Hunt for discounts.
+The application of a discount code or coupon to your rental can have a major effect on your rate.
+We've seen discount codes slice a rate in half, or even more.

-Some companies even have special deals specifically on one-way rentals, which can reduce your costs significantly.
-For example, many companies run deals during certain times of the year where you can drive between Florida and New York (or vice-versa) for as little as $1 per day.
+Some companies offer special deals specifically for one-way rentals, which can reduce your costs significantly.
+For example, many companies run deals at certain times of the year where you can drive one way from Florida to New York (or vice versa) for as little as $1 per day.
 Numerous companies also offer deals on one-way rentals between city locations and an airport, which can sometimes be even cheaper than taking a cab.
-Check each vendor's website, or just consult AutoSlash's coupon page for current deals.
+Check each vendor's website, or just consult the AutoSlash coupon page for current deals.

-The other cool thing about the RATE CODE field is that using it does not preclude you from also applying a DISCOUNT/CDP code (from AAA for example) as well as a PROMOTIONAL COUPON (like $25 off a weekly rental).
-This can lower an already great rate even further!
+Another cool thing about the RATE CODE field is that using it does not preclude you from also applying a DISCOUNT/CDP code (from AAA for example) as well as a PROMOTIONAL COUPON (like $25 off a weekly rental).
+Stacking codes can lower an already great rate even further.